 Most seafood markets carry whole branzino, a Mediterranean fish.

-Branzino is a delicate white fish that doesn’t need a lot of seasonings to enhance its flavor.
+Grilled Branzino is a real seafood treat, if you never made this before.
+It’s a delicate white fish that doesn’t need a lot of seasonings to enhance its flavor.
 Lemon, garlic, parsley, olive oil and salt and pepper is all it needs!
 The outcome is always perfect and consistent every time you make it, tender and super moist.

-Simply place the branzino into a portable stainless steel grilling fish basket and lay it over a baking pan to work on (to keep your counter clean).
+Simply place the branzino into a portable stainless steel grilling fish basket and lay it over a baking pan to work on ( do this to keep your counter clean).

 Then season each fish with salt and pepper inside the cavity and on the outside of the whole fish.
 Stuff each cavity with a few slices of lemon, some cloves of garlic and sprigs of fresh parsley, then drizzle with some olive oil inside the cavity.